 Preparing for an Academic Career

 This workshop is designed specifically for graduate students, post-doctoral fellows, and others who are interested in pursuing academic careers in the geosciences.
 Workshop leaders from a variety of institution types and career paths will provide guidance and information that will help participants to be stronger candidates for academic positions and to succeed in academic jobs.
-Each participant will develop or revise a plan for their next career stage and will take home ideas that they can immediately implement.
-Informal discussions and one-on-one mentoring are available during lunch breaks and afternoons.
-Participants will re-join the group for peer review of application materials on Monday and Tuesday evenings.
-Additional professional development is available through the afternoon workshops, roundtable discussions, panels, and plenary sessions that are part of the Earth Educators' Rendezvous.
+Each participant will develop or revise a plan for the next stage in their career and will cultivate ideas that they can immediately implement.
+In addition to ideas, our goal is build a community of support that will thrive beyond current challenges of COVID-19.
+This will be accomplished, in part, through breakout sessions and periods of informal Q & A with co-conveners, alumni of the workshop, and fellow participants.
+Participants will have the option to engage in post-Rendezvous small groups to revise application materials (schedule TBD).
+Additional professional development is available through workshops, roundtable discussions, panels, and plenary sessions that are part of the Earth Educators' Rendezvous.

 Securing a position and being successful in academia can seem daunting.
+For this particular cohort of job-seekers, the current pandemic may require a non-conventional approach to networking as well as for searching and acquiring a position.
 Further, the universe of academic career options in the geosciences looks overwhelming.
-The Preparing for an Academic Career workshop has been designed to confront these concerns and discuss tips, strategies, and coping mechanisms for success in teaching and research in academia from a variety of geoscience professionals at a range of institutions.
+The Preparing for an Academic Career workshop has been designed to confront these concerns while fostering opportunities in which participants can engage with current geoscience professionals at a range of institutions as they also network with near-peers.
+There are opportunities to discuss tips, strategies, and coping mechanisms for professional survival during this period of uncertainty associated with COVID-19 with an eye looking forward to future successes in teaching and research in academia.

 - See the Teach the Earth portal for more resources on preparing for an academic career.